enviodev/docs/docs/quickstart.md

 ## Write the event handlers for your project

-Once indexing files have been generated, you are ready to write the event handlers for your project.
+Once the indexing files have been generated, you are ready to write the event handlers for your project.

 Click [<ins>here</ins>](./event-handlers) for a guide on how to define your event handlers.